-Originally formed in 1963 under the auspices of the Saratoga Federated Church, the Group mounted its early productions in the church’s Richards Hall.
-By 1966, audiences had grown so large that the Group moved its venue to the 300-seat Saratoga Council Chambers, changing the name of the building to the Saratoga Civic Theatre.
+Originally formed in 1963 under the auspices of the Saratoga Federated Church, the theatre troupe that was originally called the Saratoga Federated Drama Group mounted its early productions in the church’s Richards Hall.
+Its first production ran just two performances, on November 8 and 9, 1963.
+By 1966, audiences had grown so large that the group moved its venue to the 300-seat Saratoga Council Chambers, changing the name of the building to the Saratoga Civic Theater.

 As the Saratoga Drama Group grew in stature, it presented many Bay Area premieres of Broadway musicals, including Mame (1969), Hello, Dolly!
 (1971), On the Twentieth Century (1982) and State Fair (1999).
 It also interspersed its regular season with occasional specials such as Amahl and the Night Visitors at Christmas time, and gala musical revues featuring dozens of Saratoga Drama Group performers recreating roles they played in the original productions.